2014 Queens hatchet attack: Perpetrator

 Zale H. Thompson (c.
 1982 - October 23, 2014), also known as Zaim Farouq Abdul-Malik, was identified as the assailant.
 He was a graduate of the Rosa Parks Campus in Harlem, an adult-education program of the College of New Rochelle, and attended Teachers College, Columbia University from 2009 to 2010, but left before he could earn a degree.
 He also served in the U.S. Navy, being involuntarily discharged in 2003.
 Between 2002 and 2003, he had been arrested six different times in southern California for domestic disputes.
 When he was sixteen, he was the victim of an assault, although further details about the incident were unclear.

 Thompson was described by acquaintances as an advocate of black power and was a recent convert to Islam.
 He had moved from Brooklyn to Queens before the attack.
-In the nine months preceding the attack, Thompson visited hundreds of websites regarding designated terrorist organizations.
+In the nine months preceding the attack, Thompson visited hundreds of websites regarding designated terrorist organizations, including al-Qaeda, al-Shabaab, and ISIL, as well as regarding "acts of violence."
 He also made several online posts railing against government, whites, injustices in American society, oppression abroad, and the Western world in general.
 On Facebook, he had an online conversation with another man regarding the topic of terrorism, although both of them derided the subject.
 Officials stated that Thompson was not tied to any international extremists or watch lists.